yobert/wayfire/README.md

 [![Join the chat at https://gitter.im/Wayfire-WM/Lobby](https://badges.gitter.im/Wayfire-WM/Lobby.svg)](https://gitter.im/Wayfire-WM/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**Warning!
+This is an older version of wayfire which isn't maintained anymore, and neither is it updated to follow the latest libweston.
+Use the master branch, it is based on wlroots and is in active development.
+Please don't report any bugs for the libweston version that have been resolved with the transition to wlroots**
 Wayfire is a wayland compositor based on libweston.
 It aims to create a customizable, extendable and lightweight environment without sacrificing its appearance.
 If you want to gain a better impression at what it can do, see [screenshots](https://github.com/ammen99/wayfire/wiki/Screenshots), [list of plugins](https://github.com/ammen99/wayfire/wiki/Configuration-&-Plugins)

 # Build and install